Agent Logic

-1. Hooks - Triggered by specific events.
+1. Hooks – Triggered by specific events in the traffic flow.

-3. General code - Performs calculations and stores information in memory.
+3. General Code – Performs calculations and stores information in memory.

 Hooks